ABDIRAHMAN-I/Data-Engineering-project-Tokyo-Olympics-2020/README.md

 This dashboard should allow me to identify the top-performing countries based on metrics like total medal count and event-specific success.

 With this information, I can make more informed decisions about which countries' teams are right to target for future marketing campaigns, and therefore maximize the effectiveness of each marketing campaign.

+# Data source

+- What data is needed to achieve our objective?

+We need data on the performance of countries in the 2021 Olympics that includes:

+- Country names
+- Total medal count
+- Number of gold medals
+- Number of silver medals
+- Number of bronze medals
+- Overall ranking
+- Event-specific performance data

+- Where is the data coming from?

+The data is sourced from Kaggle (an Excel extract). [see here to find it.](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)